NoPantsCarl/Minecraft-Spawner-Plugin/README.md

 # Purple-Spawner
-Minecraft Open Source Plugin 1.17, 1.18.1 tested on papper and spigot
+Minecraft Open Source Plugin 1.17, 1.18.1 tested on papper and spigot.

 Prevent anvil rename of spawners, Spawners go into player's inventory, consume only one spawn egg per usage, and prevent the spawner breaking if the player doesnt have silk touch or prerms.